diggsweden/open-source-project-template/templates/CONTRIBUTING.md

 ## File an Issue

-Before creating a new issue, please check if a similar one already exists.
+Before creating a new issue, check if a similar one already exists.

-If so, you can add your information as a comment to the existing issue.
+If it does, add your information as a comment to the existing issue.

 ### Report a Bug